Hashbrown Casserole With Ham

-Crispy hashbrowns, fluffy eggs, and ham come together in this easy casserole.
-This hashbrown casserole with ham is easy enough for the weekend, but tasty enough for the holidays!
+Crispy hashbrowns, fluffy eggs, and ham come together in this easy breakfast casserole.
+This hashbrown casserole with ham is easy enough for the weekend but tasty enough for holiday brunch, too.

-Serve with freshly baked buttermilk biscuits, a homemade latte, and Italian donut holes for the best brunch ever.
+Serve with french toast muffins, a homemade latte, and Italian donut holes for the best brunch ever.

-If you’re looking for a breakfast recipe that everyone will love, this Hashbrown Casserole with Ham is about to make your day.
-Not only is it a hearty stick to your ribs meal, but it is easy to make too!
+If you're looking for an easy breakfast recipe that everyone will love, this Hashbrown Casserole with Ham is about to make your day.
+Not only is it a hearty stick-to-your-ribs meal, but it is easy to make, too!
+This is jam-packed with all the good stuff.
+I'm talking crispy hashbrowns, fluffy eggs, and savory ham and sausage.

 It's great for feeding guests and making it ahead.
 We even like serving it for brunch for Christmas or Easter.